The Omega Man: Interracial kiss

-Whoopi Goldberg (mistakenly) remarked that the kiss between the characters played by Charlton Heston and Rosalind Cash was one of the first interracial kisses to appear in a movie (in fact, several movies had shown interracial kissing long before this, with 1957's Island in the Sun often quoted as being the first mainstream Hollywood movie to do so).
+Whoopi Goldberg remarked that the kiss between the characters played by Charlton Heston and Rosalind Cash was one of the first interracial kisses to appear in a movie (1957's Island in the Sun often quoted as being the first mainstream Hollywood movie to do so).
 In 1992, when Goldberg had her own network interview talk show, she invited Heston to be a guest, and asked him about the kiss.
 After discussing whether Heston received any flak for the kiss at the time, Goldberg said that she wished that society could get past interracial relationships being an issue, at which point Heston leaned forward and demonstrated on the unsuspecting Goldberg, to her delight.

 Screenwriter Joyce H. Corrington stated that in developing the script for The Omega Man, the character of Lisa, played by Rosalind Cash, was created due to the rise of the Black Power movement, which was particularly prominent in American culture at the time the film was made.
 She goes on to remark that this created an effective and interesting dynamic between the characters of Lisa and Neville.

 Heston wrote in his autobiography that The Omega Man was Cash's first leading role in a film, and that she was understandably "a little edgy" about doing a love scene with him.
 Heston explained, "It was in the seventies that I realized a generation of actors had grown up who saw me in terms of the iconic roles they remembered from their childhoods.
 'It's a spooky feeling,' she told me, 'to screw Moses.'"

 Deleted scene

-The script for The Omega Man contains a scene in which Lisa visits her parents' grave.
-Unknown to Neville, Lisa is pregnant, and she seeks comfort from her deceased parents before Neville and she leave the city forever.
-While Lisa is talking to her parents' grave, she hears a sound and investigates a crypt.
-In it, she spots a female Family member depositing a dead newborn mutant.
-Lisa can see the mother's grief and empathizes with the woman's loss, despite their being on different sides.
-Lisa believes that all children, including her unborn baby, will suffer the same fate.
-Later, Lisa returns to Neville and tells him of the woman in the crypt.
-Neville asks Lisa if she "took care" of things and Lisa responds that since she may be a grieving parent in a few months, she will not kill a grief-stricken mother.
-Neville is shocked at first, but then embraces Lisa.
-While the scene was cut from the final film, the screen credit for "Woman in Cemetery Crypt" (Anna Aries) remains.
+The script for The Omega Man includes a scene in which Lisa visits her parents’ grave.
+Unknown to Neville, she is pregnant and seeks comfort from them before she and Neville leave the city for good.
+While speaking at the gravesite, Lisa hears a noise and investigates a nearby crypt, where she witnesses a female member of the Family placing a dead newborn mutant.

+Observing the mother’s grief, Lisa empathizes with her loss despite their opposing sides.
+She fears that all children, including her unborn baby, may face a similar fate.
+Later, Lisa recounts the encounter to Neville.
+When he asks whether she “took care” of the situation, Lisa replies that, as she may soon be a grieving parent herself, she could not bring herself to kill a mourning mother.
+Initially shocked, Neville ultimately embraces her.

+Although this scene was cut from the final film, the screen credit for “Woman in Cemetery Crypt” (Anna Aries) was retained.